Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Florida's games have gone over 51 points in four of seven chances this season.

-- Saturday's over/under is 21.8 points lower than the two team's combined 72.8 points per game average.

-- This contest's total is 23.3 points above the 27.7 these two squads combine to surrender per game this season.
+- This contest's over/under is 23.3 points above the 27.7 these two squads combine to surrender per game this season.

 - The Bulldogs and their opponents score an average of 48 points per game, three fewer than Saturday's total.